Xeriscape-Network/Community-Documentation/docs/minecraft/features/claims.md

 - **New Players:** Claims created by new players have an expiration of 14 days (two weeks).
 - **Established Players:** Established players have a base level expiration of 60 days, with higher server ranks being granting even longer periods of inactivity before their claims expire.

-To keep your claim active and reset the expiration countdown, simply log in to the server.
-Each login resets the expiration timer, regardless of your player rank.
-If a player does not log in prior to their claim expiring (e.g., a new player makes a claim but doesn't log in for 15 days), the claim's protection will be automatically removed.
-This means the land and any structures built within it remain, but they are no longer protected.
-The area and its contents become fair game for everyone else on the server, allowing other players to freely modify or take blocks from the formerly protected area.
+To keep a claim active, simply log in to the server as each login resets the expiration timer, regardless of player rank.
+If a player fails to log in before their claim expires (e.g., a new player claims land but doesn’t log in for 15 days), the claim’s protection is automatically removed.
+The land and any structures remain, but are no longer protected and may be freely modified or looted by other players.